Gaza War (2008–2009): Ground invasion

-IDF infantry and armor units amassed near the Gaza border on 28 December, engaging in a blockade of the strip.
-On 29 December, a Palestinian mortar attack hit an Israeli military base along the Gaza border, killing one soldier and wounding several others.

-On the evening of 3 January Israel began the ground operation with a massive artillery barrage all along the Gaza boundary, and ground forces were sent into Gaza for the first time since the start of the conflict.
+On the evening of 3 January, Israel began the ground operation with a massive artillery barrage all along the Gaza boundary, and ground forces were sent into Gaza for the first time since the start of the conflict.
 The ground invasion, termed the 'second stage' of Operation Cast Lead, sought to control open areas and encircle towns and refugee camps from which militants continued to launch rockets, but not penetrate densely populated areas.

 The Paratroopers, Golani, and Givati brigades simultaneously entered the Gaza Strip from several unexpected directions to avoid reported booby traps while also outflanking opposing forces.
 The 401st Armored Brigade used Merkava Mark IV tanks to quickly block access from Rafah and Khan Yunis to Gaza City, cutting supply lines to Hamas from the south.
 The move put psychological pressure on Hamas while also forcing combatants to withdraw from the front line.
 Israeli forces took strategic hilltops to better control areas.

 The Israeli advance was spearheaded by Combat Engineering Corps sappers opening routes and allowing the ground forces to advance while dismantling booby traps set up in great numbers by Hamas, often set to detonate upon entry to a building.
 Improvised explosive devices (IED) were a concern for Israeli soldiers.
 One Israeli commander said that booby traps were found in a mosque and one-third of the houses.
 He said that some of the traps were designed to assist in taking IDF soldiers captive.
 All such attempts failed.
 The IDF used D9 armored bulldozers to ensure that paths were cleared of IEDs.
 These bulldozers were also used to destroy tunnels.
 The unmanned, remote-controlled version of the D9 (called Black Thunder) were also used.
 In one case an armored D9 knocked down a door, which triggered an explosion of a building full of explosive on top of the D9.
 The D9 survived the explosion and building's collapse.
 Combat engineers that inspected the rubbles found a tunnel, cache of weapons and remains of a suicide bomber.
 Viper miniature robots were deployed by Israeli forces for the first time.
 These were used for various tasks including the disabling of IEDs.
 Along with blocking mobile phone communication, the IDF employed electronic jamming equipment to disable remote operated explosives.
 Among others, The IDF used the new Bull Island system for the first time to identify booby traps in buildings.
 Bull Island uses a camera shaped like a tennis ball that can be thrown into a building to transfer 360-degree imagery to the troops outside of the structure.